Mismiles/football-club/README.md

 ## Football club website

 The project aims to make a Football club website for the team Rajputs Del Mundo.

-The website is designed for team members to have access to the member features, fans to know about the club, people to purchase products, team members to show profiles, match reports and highlights to be viewed, so that the club could be "out there" in the world.
+The website is designed for team members to have access to the member features, fans to know about the club, people to purchase products, team members to show their profiles, match reports and highlights to be viewed, so that the club could be "out there" in the world.

 ## UX
 The website has a few audiences.

 Firstly fans who want to keep updated about the club.

 Secondly club members who have a platform to express themselves.

 Thirdly, sponsors who wish to work with the club.

 Forthly football fans who come accross the webpage.

 As a club fan, I would like to keep updated about the football club.

 As a club fan, I would like to purchase merchandise and the club kit.
 As a club fan, I would like to know about news related to the club.
 As a club fan, I would like to know about match fixtures and results.

 As a club member, I would like to know about match fixtures and results.
 As a club member, I would like to know about news related to the club.
 As a club member, I would like to purchase merchandise and the club kit.
 As a club member, I would like to add my own club member profile.
 As a club member, I would like to pay for matches and training sessions.

 As a potential sponsor, I would like to be able to contact the club for potential collaboration.